-On September 8, 2017, the U.S. national debt hit a record level and exceeded $27.8 trillion in the fourth quarter of 2020.
+The U.S. national debt hit a record level and exceeded $27.8 trillion in the fourth quarter of 2020.
 That is more than America's annual economic output as measured by its gross domestic product.
 The last time the debt-to-GDP ratio was so high was after the 2007-2009 recession.
 The time before that was in 1946, when the nation had to pay for World War II.
-For details, see National Debt by Year.

 A true debt crisis occurs when a country is in danger of not meeting its debt obligations.
-The first sign is when the country finds it cannot get a low interest rate from lenders.
+The first sign is when the country finds that it cannot get a low-interest rate from lenders.

 Both sides lost focus.
 They concentrated on the debt instead of continued economic growth.
-Whether you lower taxes or increase spending is not worth arguing about until the economy is in the expansion phase of the business cycle.
+Whether Congress lowers taxes or increases spending is not worth arguing about until the economy is in the expansion phase of the business cycle.
 The most important thing is to take aggressive action to restore business and consumer confidence, to fuel the economic engine.

 Both parties compounded the crisis by arguing over how much to cut spending.
 They fought over cutting from defense or "entitlement" programs such as Social Security and Medicare.
 To recover from a recession, government spending should remain consistent.
 Any cuts will remove liquidity and raise unemployment through government layoffs.

-The time to cut spending is when the economic growth is greater than 4 percent.
+The time to cut spending is when economic growth is greater than 4%.
 Spending cuts and tax hikes are then needed to slow growth and prevent the economy from entering the bubble phase of the business cycle.

 2011 Debt Crisis

 In April 2011, Congress delayed approval of the fiscal year 2011 budget, almost causing a government shutdown.
-Republicans objected to the $1.3 trillion deficit, the third highest in history.
-To reduce the deficit, Democrats suggested a $1.7 billion cut in defense spending to coincide with the wind-down of the Iraq War.
-Republicans wanted $61 billion in non-defense cuts to include Obamacare.
-The two parties compromised on $81 billion in spending cuts, mostly from programs that hadn't used their funding.
+Republicans objected to the nearly $1.3 trillion deficit, then the second-highest in history.
+The two parties compromised on $38 billion in spending cuts, mostly from programs that hadn't used their funding.

 A few days later, the crisis escalated.
-Standard & Poor's lowered their outlook on whether the United States would pay back its debt to "negative."
-This meant there was now a 30 percent chance the country would lose its AAA S&P credit rating within two years.
+Standard & Poor's lowered its outlook on whether the United States would pay back its debt to "negative."
+There was a 30% chance that the country would lose its AAA S&P credit rating within two years.

-S&P was concerned that Democrats and Republicans would not be able to resolve their approaches to cutting the deficit.
-Each had plans to cut $4 trillion over 12 years.
+S&P was concerned that Democrats and Republicans would not resolve their approaches to cutting the deficit.
+Each side had plans to cut $4 trillion over 12 years.
 The Democrats planned to allow the Bush tax cuts to expire at the end of 2012.
-Meanwhile, the Republicans planned to replace Medicare with vouchers.

 2012 Debt Crisis

 The uncertainty surrounding the fiscal cliff in 2012 was hurting the economy.
 Congress avoided it by passing the American Taxpayer Relief Act.
-It reinstated the 2 percent payroll tax and postponed the sequestration cuts until March 1, 2013.
+It reinstated the 2% payroll tax and postponed the sequestration cuts until March 1, 2013.
 On January 1, 2013, the approval of a Senate bill avoided the fiscal cliff in 2013.

 Debt Crisis Solution

 The solution to the debt crisis is economically easy but politically difficult.
-First, agree to cut spending and raise taxes to an equal amount.
-Each will reduce the deficit equally although they have different impacts on economic growth and jobs creation.
-For more, see Do Tax Cuts Create Jobs?, Four Job Creation Ideas That Work Best and Unemployment Solutions.
+First, agree to cut spending, and raise taxes to an equal amount.
+Each action will reduce the deficit equally, although they have different impacts on economic growth and job creation.
+Tax cuts aren't great at creating jobs.
+There is no need to create a massive debt by cutting taxes.

-Whatever is decided, make it crystal clear exactly what will happen.
-This will restore confidence.
+Whatever is decided, the government can make it crystal clear exactly what will happen, which will restore confidence.
 That allows businesses to put the assumptions into their operational plans.

-Second, delay any changes for at least a year after a recession.
-This allows the economy to recover enough to grow the 3 to 4 percent needed to create jobs.
-That will create the needed increase in GDP to weather any tax increases and spending cuts.
-That will reduce the debt-to-GDP ratio enough to end any debt crisis.
+Second, the government can delay any changes for at least a year after a recession.
+That would allow the economy to recover enough to grow the 3% to 4% needed to create jobs, which will create the required increase in GDP to weather any tax increases and spending cuts.
+That, in turn, will reduce the debt-to-GDP ratio enough to end any debt crisis.

-Could the United States Go Bankrupt Like Iceland?
+Why the United States Won't Go Bankrupt Like Iceland Did

 As lenders start to worry, they need higher and higher yields to offset their risk.
-The higher the yields, the more it costs the country to refinance its sovereign debt.
-In time, it really cannot afford to keep rolling over debt and it defaults.
+The higher the yields, the more it costs a country to refinance its sovereign debt.
+In time, it cannot afford to keep rolling over debt, and it defaults.
 Investors' fears become a self-fulfilling prophecy.

 This didn't happen to the United States.
 Demand for U.S. Treasurys remained strong.
-That's because U.S. debt is 100 percent guaranteed by the power of one of the world's strongest economies.
+That's because U.S. debt is 100% guaranteed by the power of one of the world's strongest economies.
 Investors’ confidence in U.S. Treasurys is one reason why the dollar is so strong right now.